grurniClasses/bot-hacakthon-meet-bot/README.md

 - Get an API Token for a bot via the [BotFather](https://telegram.me/BotFather)
-- Create a `bot_settings.py` file with your bot token:
+- Create a `bot_settings.py` file with your bot token and bot name:

       BOT_TOKEN = 'xxxxxxx'
       BOT_NAME = 'xxxxxxx'